OUR MISSION

-The mission of the Kickapoo Tribal Health Center-Behavioral Health Program is to promote healthy lifestyles and provide quality care that enhances the well-being of those we serve and we embrace a holistic approach of body, mind, and spirit that encourages self-impowerment, prevention, education, and intervention.
+The mission of the Kickapoo Tribal Health Center-Behavioral Health Program is to promote healthy lifestyles and provide quality care that enhances the well-being of those we serve, and we embrace a holistic approach of body, mind, and spirit that encourages self-empowerment, prevention, education, and intervention.

 • Intake and assessment